 But a second clutch issue, only 40,000 miles after the first clutch repair, seemed unusual, and I hoped Subaru might agree.

 And I mentioned that not only did I buy a CPO vehicle, but I’ve only had it serviced at authorized Subaru dealerships.
 Even the oil changes.
 And you really can’t ask more from your customers than loyalty like that.
-Dealerships and manufacturers live for loyalty like that.
+Dealerships and manufacturers live for loyalty like that, but either way you can going towards buying a used car is still a good option, just make sure to always check that everything is in good condition.

 In the end, 10 days later once the necessary parts arrived, I had my 2011 Subaru Outback back.
 Subaru paid half the bill and I paid the other half.